sgl-project/sglang/docs/references/troubleshooting.md

 ## CUDA error: an illegal memory access was encountered
 This error may be due to kernel errors or out-of-memory issues.
 - If it is a kernel error, it is not easy to fix.
 Please file an issue on the GitHub.
 - If it is out-of-memory, sometimes it will report this error instead of "Out-of-memory."
-Please refer to the above seciton to avoid the OOM.
+Please refer to the above section to avoid the OOM.